 To say something useful about the future of science, we need to look at the past.
 A long time ago, the goal of science used to be philosophical.
 Over time it has become more practical.
-We have moved from trying to answer the question of the meaning of live or what the nature of God is to the most efficient way we can produce solar cells.
+We have moved from trying to answer the question of the meaning of life or what the nature of God is to the most efficient way we can produce solar cells.

 However, even though the focus has shifted, we are still interested in pursuing both goals.
 What will be developments in science in the relatively near future?